Laurent Elie Badessi: Early career

 Badessi became fascinated with the interaction that develops between the photographer and the sitter during a photo session, as well as the psychological impact of the photography medium on the sitter.
 To deepen his study of these two observations, he decided to move to Paris in the mid-1980s and enrolled in a class of photography at the Université de Paris VIII.
 For his Master thesis, he created a project entitled "Ethnological Fashion Photography" whose focus was to study the impact of photography on a relatively unexplored terrain, using clothing as the main communication tool with his subjects.
 Using the method of "La photographie négociées" (Negotiated Photography) introduced to him by photographer/teacher Michel Séméniako, Badessi, spent several months over the course of two years (1987–1988), in Niger, Africa, taking photographs and studying the impact of the medium on isolated tribes, that had never or very rarely been exposed to photography.
 He was able to finance this project thanks to the prominent "Bourse de l'aventure" prize that he won (1988), which was funded by several sponsors including Fuji Color, VSD magazine, and France Inter.

-Soon, Badessi's well-polished and unique images started to be seen frequently in photography magazines and exhibitions.
-It did not take long before he was hired to create images for advertising high-end fashion brands and perfumes.
-Thanks to these commercial assignments, Badessi has a steady income at an early age and was able to pursue his artistic quest and further explore the photography medium around the world.
+Badessi's well-polished and unique images began to appear frequently in photography magazines and exhibitions.
+Before long he was hired to create images to advertise high-end fashion brands and perfumes.
+These commercial assignments enabled Badessi to have a steady income at an early age, and to pursue his artistic quest to explore the photographic medium around the world.